-4-3.3.3 Straight-Acting jacks (Fixed jacks) are jacks that have no pivoting capabilities at the mounting point of the jack.
-Most jacks will have a pivoting foot but in some cases the foot of the jack is welded to the jack rod.
+4-3.3.3 Fixed jacks are jacks that have no pivoting capabilities.
+In some cases the foot of the jack is welded to the jack rod.
 Fixed jacks are available in single acting cylinder and double acting cylinder versions.
 The most common version at the time of this paper is the single acting cylinder.
 The most common use for fixed jacks is landing gear and jacks for fifth wheel trailers and travel trailers.
 Fixed jacks have also been used with 3 jack systems and specialty systems on motorized vehicles.
 The fixed jacks are available in sizes ranging from 6000 to 24000 pound capacities.
-Because fixed jacks are used as landing gear for trailers, the rod size for different capacities is not the same as the rod size for kick-down and pivoting style straight-acting/pivoting jacks with the same capacities.
+Because fixed jacks are used as landing gear for trailers, the rod size for different capacities is not the same as the rod size for kick-down and pivoting style straight-acting jacks with the same capacities.
 Refer to the HWH parts catalog for rod size information on fixed jacks.
 The mounting brackets for fixed jacks are part of the jack cylinder.
 When replacing a fixed jack, the complete jack must be replaced.
 Double acting fixed style jacks will not have springs.

-4-3.3.4 Straight-Acting/pivoting jacks (Pivot style) are the most common jacks now used.
-At this time, straight-acting/pivoting jacks are only available with a single acting (one way) cylinder.
+4-3.3.4 Pivot style straight-acting jacks are the most common jacks now used.
+They are also referred to as simply the "straight-acting jack".
+At this time, straight-acting jacks are only available with a single acting (one way) cylinder.
 These jacks offer greater stability than the kick-down jacks.
 They also have a pivoting foot that will be considerably larger than the foot on a kick-down jack.
 Until 2006, the jack foot was held onto the cylinder with the return springs.
 Starting in 2006, some straight-acting cylinders have the jack foot bolted onto the rod.
 The foot still pivots.
 This was started with the 24000 pound jack but eventually all straight-acting jacks will have the foot bolted on.
 Replacement cylinders will have an adaptor ball included when used to replace an older cylinder that does not have a bolted on foot.
-A vehicle with the straight-acting/pivoting jacks can be leveled from any parking position.
+A vehicle with the straight-acting jacks can be leveled from any parking position.
 The vehicle cannot roll off the jacks.
-That is also the only real disadvantage to the straight-acting/pivoting jacks.
-If the vehicle is moved with a straight-acting/pivoting jack on the ground, the jack and/or vehicle can be damaged.
-The straight-acting/pivoting jack allows the cylinder to move as the vehicle moves.
+That is also the only real disadvantage to the straight-acting jacks.
+If the vehicle is moved with a straight-acting jack on the ground, the jack and/or vehicle can be damaged.
+The straight-acting jack allows the cylinder to move as the vehicle moves.
 This reduces stress on the vehicle frame and the jack itself.
-That is why the straight-acting/pivoting jack is preferable over the fixed style jack.
+That is why the straight-acting jack is preferable over the fixed style jack.
 Double-acting pivoting jacks may be available sometime.
 They will not have springs.